spec-dev/react-user-auth-example/README.md

-# React app using Spec auth
+# Example React app using Spec for auth

-This React app demonstrates how easy it is to use Spec for web3 auth.
+This React app demonstrates how to use Spec for web3 auth (i.e. wallet sign-in).

 ## Setup

-1) Clone this repo
+1) Clone this repository.

 ```
 $ git clone https://github.com/spec-dev/react-user-auth-example && cd react-user-auth-example